-You should send a copy of your transcript by email to firstname.lastname@example.org.
+You should upload a copy of your transcript while completing the application, or on your Application Status Portal (login information provided after you submit an application).
+You can also send a copy of your transcript by email to firstname.lastname@example.org.
 Documents should be sent in the following formats: PDF, Microsoft Office Word Document, or TIFF.
-If you are unable to email a copy of your transcript to our office, please fax it to 413-542-2040.
-If neither of these options work, please call our admission office at 413-542-2328 to discuss other options.
+If you are unable to upload or email a copy of your transcript to our office, please fax it to 413-542-2040.
+If none of these options work, please call our admission office at 413-542-2328 to discuss other options.

 Hosting and Meals

 Q: How will I be matched with a student host?